DOMARS/vsdriver/vsdriver/creating_a_log_file_for_the_code_analysis_tool.md

 1. In Microsoft Visual Studio Ultimate 2012, select the driver project file and then right-click to open the project properties.
 Select **Windows 8 Release** as the **Configuration** and **x64** as the **Platform**.
 2. From the **Analyze** or **Build** menu, click **Run Code Analysis on Solution**.
 3. If errors or warnings are found, use the **Code Analysis Report** window to investigate the cause of the errors.
 Use the warning messages to fix those problems.
-For more information about the Code Analysis tool, see [How to run Code Analysis for drivers](devtest.how_to_run_code_analysis_for_drivers) and [Analyzing C/C++ Code Quality by Using Code Analysis](http://go.microsoft.com/fwlink/p/?linkid=226836).
+For more information about the Code Analysis tool, see [How to run Code Analysis for drivers](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Hh454219(v=vs.85).aspx) and [Analyzing C/C++ Code Quality by Using Code Analysis](http://go.microsoft.com/fwlink/p/?linkid=226836).

 The Code Analysis tool for drivers writes the results to the file vc.nativecodeanalysis.all.xml in the build configuration and platform sub-directory of your project, for example, \\Windows 8Release\\x64.